 Although a private transfer seems at first glance to be one of the more expensive options, it may be more affordable than you expect on a per-person basis, especially if you're going with several friends or family members.
 The price per person typically goes down as the number of people in your group increases.

-Although several companies provide this service, we like this highly-rated one because they can accommodate up to eight or more passengers.
+Although several companies provide this service, we like this highly-rated one because in our experience, they have always been reliable and delivered a quality ride, plus they can accommodate up to eight or more passengers if you're coming with a large family or group.

 They also offer private transfer service between CDG or Orly Airport and Disneyland Paris.